 The following update is provided by the Return-to-Campuses steering committee.

-Physical distancing continues to be a priority, and access to campus remains limited to those approved to be on campus.
-For now, staff, faculty and graduate students able to work from home should continue to do so.
+While the Premier announced plans that will allow most remaining workplaces to begin to reopen safely, the University of Guelph continues to prioritize physical distancing.
+Access to campus remains limited to those approved to be on campus.
+For now, staff, faculty and graduate students able to work from home will continue to do so.
 Please do not come to campus unless you are conducting approved work or research.

 If you are approved to come to campus for work or research, it is strongly recommended that you complete the COVID-19 Infection Prevention and Control Awareness training through CourseLink before coming to campus.